Linear Convergence Rate Analysis of a Class of Exact First-Order Distributed Methods for Weight-Balanced Time-Varying Networks and Uncoordinated Step Sizes: The Model and the Class of Considered Methods

-where $s^{k-1}_i = x^{k}_i-x^{k-1}_i$ and $y^{k-1}_i = \nabla f_i(x^k_i) - \nabla f_i(x^{k-1}_i). $ Here, $\mathcal{P}_U$ denotes the projection onto the closed set U, $\sigma_{min}=1/\dM$, and $\sigma_{max} =1/d_{min}$.
-We refer to \cite{dsg} for details on the derivation and intuition behind this step-size choice.
 For static networks, this step size choice incurs no communication overhead per iteration; see \cite{dsg} However, for time-varying networks, the communication and storage protocol to implement this step size needs to be adapted.
 One way to ensure at node $i$ and iteration $k$ the availability of $s_j^{k-1}$ for $(i,j)\in E^k$, is that node $i$ receives $s_j^{k-1}$ for all $j$ such that $(i,j) \in E^k$.
 That is, each node $j$ per iteration additionally broadcasts one $d$-dimensional vector $s_j^k$ to all its current neighbors.
 Therefore the method described by equation \eqref{it} combines \cite{dusan} and \cite{dsg} into a more general method.